UjjwalLaravel/Company-Management-System/README.md

 ## About This Project

 This project is in development phase.
 The idea behind this project is to create a panel for management of the company's projects, employees.
+Manage all the entities at one place
 It is just the starting phase.
 All suggestions are welcome.

 Register and check for yourself.